em3ndez/tiny-web-server/README.md

 In your tests, you could ignore the main() method, and call `composeApplication` with a mock `MyApp` instance.
 All your when(), verify() logic will work as you expect it to.

+You could also override the `dep(..)` or `instantiateDep(..)` methods as a good place to hand mock collaborators in to the "component under test."

 # Build and Test of TinyWeb itself

 ## Compiling TinyWeb